htenkod/wireless_apps_rnwf02/apps/ota_demo/dfu.md

-## Device Firmware Udpate (DFU)
+## Device Firmware Update (DFU)

-The RNWF02 modules are secured parts and all treditional programming interfaces are disabled.
+The RNWF02 modules are secured parts and all traditional programming interfaces are disabled.
 These modules can only execute the firmwares which are signed by Microchip's signer.

 As all the programming interfaces are disabled, the RNWF02 module's enable a special mode called DFU mode to perform the Firmware update.